google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 We have chosen to constrain the maximum width of the screen to be 800px.

-Add auto margin.
+We need to create a container around each major section to make a system that has an auto margin.
+This will allow the screen to grow but the content centered and at a maximum size of 800px.

-We need to edit our structure slightly to do this.
+To achieve this effect we need to edit our structure slightly to do this.

+{% include_code _code/fixingfirstbreakpoint.html containerhtml html %}

+And then create a style that ensures that the content is padded and centered.

 {% include_code _code/fixingfirstbreakpoint.html container css %}

+It does require some changes to the html

 #### Alter the padding of elements and reduce the text size